 Introduction

-Learn about the Default identity domain, how to use multiple domains, disaster recovery and domains, and more.
+Learn about the Default identity domain, how to use several domains, disaster recovery and domains, and more.

 The introduction contains the following topics: